Closed Loop Vs Open Loop System for Fare Collection

 Closed loop and open loop in ABT systems

 Smart cards’ dominance in transit ticketing has been challenged in recent years, as other payment technologies have emerged and gained popularity.
-It has become clear that there is no one-size-fits-all solution, and this has led to increasing adoption of centralised ABT systems.
+It has become clear that there is no one-size-fits-all solution.
+This has led to increasing adoption of centralised ABT systems.
 With a single view of a customer, they can have one or more different types of identifiers linked to it – which could be a smart card, QR code or an EMV card.

-A passenger using an ABT transit ticketing system taps or presents their supported token to travel, and the data associated with that tap is used by the ABT back office to calculate the charge to the passenger for that trip.
+A passenger using an ABT transit ticketing system taps or presents their supported token to travel.
+The data associated with that tap is used by the ABT back office to calculate the charge for that trip.

 A key benefit of an ABT solution is that any logic can be applied in the cloud to determine the amount to be charged.
 In addition, validator devices can be simpler and cheaper, as their role is limited to accepting a tap from a supported token.
 All the complexities around fares, capping and discount entitlement are managed in the cloud.

-Stored-value, card-centric, closed loop payments schemes work offline; and, therefore, provide a solution to eliminate the losses incurred when poor connectivity causes downtime in ticketing solutions.
-However, now that EMV transit specifications also allow for offline authentication and processing, there is greater interest in ABT systems using a variety of tokens to travel.
+Stored-value, card-centric, closed loop payments schemes work offline.
+Therefore they provide a solution to eliminate the losses incurred when poor connectivity causes downtime in ticketing solutions.
+Now EMV transit specifications also allow for offline authentication and processing.
+Therefore there is greater interest in ABT systems using a variety of tokens to travel.
 They can offer two of riders’ most important must-haves – value and payment choice.

 Which contactless system is best for transit?